anialsonus/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 LIKE source\_table like\_option `...`\]
 :   The `LIKE` clause specifies a table from which the new table automatically copies all column names, their data types, not-null constraints, and distribution policy.
 Unlike `INHERITS`, the new table and original table are completely decoupled after creation is complete.

 :   > **Note** Partition structure is not copied.
 Storage properties like append-optimized are only copied if `INCLUDING STORAGE` is specified.
+However, child partitions inherit all the storage properties of the root partition.

 :   Default expressions for the copied column definitions will only be copied if `INCLUDING DEFAULTS` is specified.
 The default behavior is to exclude default expressions, resulting in the copied columns in the new table having null defaults.